TERITORI/teritori-mainnet-genesis/README.md

 2. Do not add more than 10 TORI (10000000 utori) on genesis account or your PR gonna be rejected.

+## Push the GenTx generated to the repository
 Fork this repository and clone the repo
 Copy `$HOME/.teritorid/config/gentx/gentx-<xxxxx>.json` to `<repo>/gentx/<Moniker>.json`
 Create PR into the repo